LCiZY/HideTrayIcon/README_EN.md

 >
 > - **Text** can be part of the text contained in the tray tooltip, or it can be the process name, and multiple "Text" can be passed

-## 10 seconds execution delay after boot-up login
+## Execute the program after 10 seconds of power on
-STEP 1: Create a vbs file in the directory where hideTrayIcon.exe is located and enter the following code:
+**STEP 1**: Create a vbs file in the directory where hideTrayIcon.exe is located and enter the following code:

 ```
 Set ws = CreateObject("Wscript.Shell")
 ws.run "cmd /c hideTrayIcon.exe 10 hide Text", vbhide
 ```
-STEP 2: Replace **Text** with the part of tooltip or part of process path
+**STEP 2**: Replace **Text** with the part of tooltip or part of process path

 eg: For the Snipaste's tray icon show below, we can replace Text with *Snipaste 2.5.1* or *Beta* or *Snipaste .exe*